Dry Needling at K-Flow Therapy

 What Dry Needling Is

-Dry needling is a precise technique used to calm overloaded or fatigued muscles by stimulating the nervous system.
+Dry needling is a precise technique used to influence neuromuscular tone and sensitivity in overloaded or fatigued muscles.

-It helps release deep tension, improve mobility and support better movement quality, especially for people who train often or spend long hours sitting.
+It can help reduce deep tension, improve mobility, and support better movement quality, particularly for people who train regularly or spend long hours sitting.

 Performed by a Fully Trained and Insured Practitioner

-All dry needling at K-Flow Therapy is performed by Sam, a fully insured remedial therapist with formal qualifications in both advanced and superficial dry needling.
+All dry needling at K-Flow Therapy is performed by Sam, a fully insured remedial massage therapist with formal qualifications in advanced dry needling.

 Advanced Dry Needling Certification – CPD Health Courses

-Sam trained directly under respected myotherapist Ian Selvarajoo at Good Health Group Clinic in Brighton East, developing safe and effective techniques for superficial needling of the neck, shoulders, hips and lower back.
+Worked at Good Health Group Clinic, with a strong focus on safe and effective superficial needling techniques for the neck, shoulders, hips, and lower back.

 Why I Use It

-Some muscles become “stuck” in protective tension and don’t fully relax with massage alone.
+Some muscles remain in a state of protective tension and do not fully settle with massage alone.

-I typically use dry needling when your movement assessment shows:
+I typically consider dry needling when movement assessment shows:

 restricted range of motion